robin-rpr/calos/doc/clearly-image.rst

     If no colon present in the name, append :code:`:latest`.

-Uses :code:`clearly run -w -u0 -g0 --no-passwd --unsafe` to execute :code:`RUN`
+Uses :code:`clearly run -w -u0 -g0 --unsafe` to execute :code:`RUN`
 instructions.

 Privilege model